 Which client do I install for testing new functionality?

 Currently, there are two Azure Information Protection clients for Windows:

 The Azure Information Protection unified labeling client that downloads labels and policy settings from one of the following admin centers: Office 365 Security & Compliance Center, Microsoft 365 security center, Microsoft 365 compliance center.
-This client is now in general availability, and has a preview version for you to test additional functionality for a future release.
+This client is now in general availability, and might have a preview version for you to test additional functionality for a future release.

 The Azure Information Protection client (classic) that downloads labels and policy settings from the Azure portal.
 This client builds on previous general availability versions of the client.